awslabs/aws-fpga-app-notes/Using-PCIM-Port/README.md

 The operating system typically handles memory allocation and virtualization in 4KB chunks called pages.
 Of course an application can allocate memory buffers that are many times larger than 4KB, and from an application’s perspective, the addresses used by the application to access the memory are contiguous.
 In reality, the physical locations of the pages may be scattered throughout physical memory.

-The F1 SH contains hardware to enforce isolation between guess OSes, so that a CL cannot read or write data from another OS.
+The F1 SH contains hardware to enforce isolation between guest OSes, so that a CL cannot read or write data from another OS.
 In order for data to move between the application’s user space and the F1 card, software is required to request the physical address of server (host) memory.
 The physical address may be used by logic in the CL to read/write memory via the PCIM port.

 One of the simplest methods is to call ```virt_to_phys()``` to obtain the physical address of a memory buffer.
 This kernel function takes the address of a 4KB page and uses the MMU page table entries to locate the physical address of the page.
-The number of calls to ```virt_to_phys()``` should be minimized to improvement driver performance.
+The number of calls to ```virt_to_phys()``` should be minimized to improve driver performance.

 When the ATG device driver is opened a 4KB region is allocated.
 Reading and writing the device file will read and write this memory buffer.

 For simplicity, the device driver is contained in a single file and assumes the CL_DRAM_DMA is loaded in the FPGA.
 The code provided is for demonstration purposes only.
-Take a moment to study the [code](./f3fbb176cfa44bf73b4c201260f52f25#file-atg_driver-c).
+Take a moment to study the [code](./atg_driver.c).
 A production device driver will require additional error checking and device management code.

 ### PCIM AXI Restrictions

-Three reasons exist the PCIM AXI restrictions.
-First, multiple operating systems are present on a single host.
-Second, communication between the host and card is over a PCIe interface.
-And third, the AMBA protocol is used.
+Three reasons for the restrictions on PCIM AXI port transactions.
+-	First, multiple operating systems are present on a single host.
+-	Second, communication between the host and card is over a PCIe interface.
+-	Third, the AMBA protocol is used.

 The following transaction restrictions are placed on the PCIM AXI port:
 -	All transactions must use a size of 64 bytes per beat (AxSIZE = 6).
 -	All transactions larger than 64 bits must have contiguous byte enables.
 -	A transaction must not cross a 4KB address boundary.